Docs / Guides / How to Create a Where-to-Buy Page from Distributor Reports

 Add Product Filtering

-If you carry multiple products and want customers to filter by them, add a "tags" column to your spreadsheet with the products each retailer carries:
+If you carry multiple SKUs and want shoppers to filter by product, flavor, or variety, add a "tags" column to your spreadsheet with the products each retailer carries:

 Name Address Tags

-Re-import or sync your updated sheet.
-The products become filter options in the locator automatically.
+Import or sync your sheet.
+The product names become filter options in the locator automatically.
 To organize them into a labeled dropdown, create a tag group in your dashboard with a label like "Products" or "Flavors".

 Multiple Filters

-A common setup is a product filter combined with a store type filter.
-Include both in your tags:
+A common CPG setup combines a product filter with a retail channel filter:

 Name Address Tags

-You can set customer-friendly labels in tag options so the filter shows "Habanero Hot Sauce" even when the underlying tag is "HS-002".
+You can set customer-friendly display names in tag options so the filter shows "Habanero Reserve Hot Sauce" even when the underlying tag is "SKU-4821".

 Product-Specific Pages

-Storepoint generates filtered embed codes that show only retailers tagged with a specific product.
-On your Habanero Hot Sauce page, customers would see only retailers that carry it.
-Grab filtered codes from the Embed page in your dashboard.
-One account, many product-specific views.
+Storepoint generates filtered embed codes that show only retailers carrying a specific product.
+On your Habanero Reserve product page, shoppers see only retailers that stock it.
+One account, many product-specific locator views.

 You can also link to your "Where to Buy" page with a product pre-selected by adding ?tags=your-product to the URL.
-Useful for email campaigns, social posts, and ads.
+Useful for email campaigns, social posts, paid media, and in-store QR codes.

-You can add a "Shop Now" button that links customers to your product page on the retailer's site.
-Create a Button field in Custom Fields, then paste the URL for each retailer.
+Add a "Shop Now" button that sends shoppers to your product page on the retailer's website.
+Create a Button field in Custom Fields, then add the URL for each retailer.
 The button appears alongside Directions on each location card, and only shows where you've added a link.
 The URL column also appears in your import template and sync template for bulk updates.

 What's Next?

-• 📍 Custom map markers: Different icons or colors for different retailer types, so customers can spot the store they want at a glance
+• 📍 Custom map markers: Different icons for natural grocery vs conventional vs online, so shoppers spot the right retailer type at a glance

 • Priority sorting: Feature key retail partners at the top of results